-Document management system benefits are many.
+Document management system benefits are enormous.
 It is a cost-effective way of storing and retrieving documents and records.
-These systems allow you to easily find the document that you need, when you need it.
+These systems allow you to easily find the document that you need when you need it.

-Some of the document management system benefits include improve your overall business operations, cut costs, increase productivity, secure your documents, improve collaboration, increase compliance, and, most importantly, put you on the path to a fully digital workspace.
+Key document management system benefits include improving your overall business operations, cutting costs, increasing productivity, securing your documents, improving collaboration, and, most importantly, putting you on the path to a fully digital workspace.

-In this post, we will discuss the top 15 document management system benefits that can improve your business processes (#14 is my personal favorite; don’t pass it up.).
+In this post, we will discuss the key document management system benefits that can improve your business processes (#14 is my personal favorite; don’t pass it up.).

 1- Less physical storage

 One of the most important document management system benefits is the ability to digitize your documents thus decreasing the physical storage needed when dealing with paper documents.

 Storing physical records necessitates a lot of storage space, maintenance, cabinets, and so on.
 All of these costs will be reduced to a fraction of what they were before the transition to a digital world.

 According to a study, physical document storage took up nearly 15% of the overall office area.
 And, on average, office space in the United States costs $285 per square foot.
 At that amount, that’s a lot of money to spend on document storage alone.

 In today’s digital world, digital document archiving is far less expensive and more convenient.